kilnfi/sdk-js/README.md

 ## Description

-Kiln JS SDK makes it easy to interact with the kiln platform.
+Kiln JS SDK makes it easy to interact with the Kiln platform.
 It provides a simple way of crafting staking transactions as well getting real time rewards data.

 Check out the full documentation [here](https://docs.kiln.fi/kiln-connect/).